Ananthu Surendran - ESR 11, September2018 - present

 MoS2 is one the most studied 2D material post-graphene.
 The tunable bandgap, superior electrical and mechanical properties and wide availability makes it a promising material for future technological applications.
 MoS2 possess an array of structural phases of which some of those are metallic in nature.
 The most sought after metallic state, 1T phase, is produced either by high energy electron beam irradiation or Li intercalation.
 In this work, we explore the possibility of large scale controllable generation of metallic phase on MoS2 using Microwave forming gas plasma.
 Our studies focus structural characterisation using Raman scattering experiments and electrical characterisation down to 4K.
 We observe that the plasma exposed samples develop additional Raman peaks which are considered to belong to a different phase.
 The electrical characterisation show that the new phase show metallic like conduction down to 4K.
 The scalable and tunable nature makes this an attractive technique for various future technological applications.
 Supervisor: Madhu Thalakulam, QTran Lab,SoP, IISER-TVM.

 Personal Training Committee

 Co-supervisor: Klaus Ensslin, ETH Zurich

 Mentor: Amaia Zurutuza, GRA SEMI

 At AALTO, Finland (November 2019) for training in non-equilibrium transport characterisation of S-TI-S hybrid structures.

-At GRA SEMI, Spain (Fall 2020) for training in 2D-materials integration.
+At GRA SEMI, Spain (November/December 2020) for training in 2D-materials integration.

 At UKON, Germany (March 2021) for training in scanning probe microscopy and study of local electrical transport.